liamnewmarch/liamnewmarch.co.uk/contact/index.md

 # Contact

-If you want to get in touch with me it’s probably best to [send me a tweet][twitter-link].
+If you want to get in touch, it’s probably best to [send me a tweet][twitter-link].
 If you have any questions about one of my projects, most are hosted on [GitHub][github-link] – tickets and pull requests are most welcome.
-I also available on [Google+][gplus-link] if you want to chat on hangouts.
+I’m also available on [Google+][gplus-link] if you want to chat on hangouts.

-If you work for a recruitment agency please don’t contact me.
+Due to overwhelming volume, I don’t respond to unsolicited recruitment agency emails; please don’t contact me.

 [twitter-link]: https://twitter.com/liamnewmarch